 Good for: Recruiting agencies and SMBs that want AI candidate scoring at the lowest price point.

 Manatal is the most affordable paid ATS on this list, starting at just $15/user/mo.
 Despite the low price, it includes AI-powered candidate recommendations, resume enrichment from social profiles, and a built-in CRM for agency workflows.
-It pulls candidate data from LinkedIn, GitHub, and other platforms to build richer profiles automatically.
-For agencies managing multiple clients, the multi-tenant structure is clean and functional.
+Candidate data from LinkedIn, GitHub, and other platforms gets pulled automatically to build richer profiles.
+Multi-tenant structure is clean and functional for agencies managing multiple clients.

-Limitations: Limited customization for enterprise compliance needs.
-The reporting module is functional but won't satisfy data-heavy teams.
+Where it falls short: Limited customization for enterprise compliance needs.
+Reporting is functional but won’t satisfy data-heavy teams.
 Integrations outside of common job boards and calendars are sparse.

 5. Workable